convox/docs/docs/reference/app-parameters/README.md

 # App Parameters

+An App parameter configures the behavior of a single App, such as its task launch type, networking, logging, and load balancer settings.
+You set App parameters with `convox apps params set ParameterName=Value`, scoped to one App rather than the whole Rack.
+App parameters are distinct from [Rack Parameters](/reference/rack-parameters), which configure shared infrastructure across every App on the Rack.

 ## Setting Parameters

 App parameters configure specific behaviors at the application level.
 Parameters can be set using the following command: